An Introduction to Cap Rates in Commercial Real Estate

 The first is to increase income, which can be achieved by either improving the property to justify higher rents or by just charging higher rents.
 The value-add strategy can raise a class b building to a class a which will help to raise the desirability of that property to tenants.
 Often, a fresh coat of paint, new carpet, lighting, landscaping, or refreshed common areas will increase an owner’s ability to charge more.
 On the same base of operating expenses, NOI – and thus property value – will improve.
 This capability to improve the market value of the asset will lead to a higher sale price at the exit.

 The other way to mitigate cap rate risk is to be conservative when underwriting the property prior to purchase.
 Many investors will incorporate overly optimistic assumptions about the direction of cap rates over the term of ownership.
 At a minimum, the “exit cap” rate should be the same as the “entry” cap rate if not a little bit higher.
 If an investor is able to achieve their required returns under these conservative assumptions, they’ll be rewarded with a stronger than expected return in a favorable market.

 Interested in Learning More?

-Although important, cap rate analysis shouldn’t be done in isolation.
-We use it as one of many tools in our chest to analyze the risk/return profile of a potential investment.
+Although important, cap rate calculation and analysis shouldn’t be done in isolation by real estate investors.
+We use it as one of many tools in our chest to analyze the risk profile and return on investment of a potential investment.